akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-ollama/README.md

-# Akamai Cloud Compute - DeepSeek R1 and Open WebUI Deployment One-Click App
+# Akamai Cloud Compute - Ollama and Open WebUI Deployment One-Click App

 Open WebUI is an open-source, self-hosted web interface for interacting with and managing large language models.
 It supports multiple AI backends, multi-user access, and extensible integrations, enabling secure and customizable deployment for local or remote model inference.

-Our Quick Deploy application deploys DeepSeek R1 distilled models (Qwen2.5-based) with vLLM as the inference backend and Open WebUI as the chat interface.
-These models are distilled from the full 671B DeepSeek-R1, providing enhanced chain-of-thought reasoning capabilities in smaller, deployable sizes.
+Our Quick Deploy application sets up Ollama as the inference backend paired with Open WebUI as the chat interface.
+Ollama makes it simple to pull and run a wide range of open-source large language models locally, with full GPU acceleration and no external API dependencies required.

 During deployment, you can choose between three model sizes to match your GPU capabilities and performance requirements.
 See **Resource Requirements** below.